-With much fanfare, the 2023 Western States lottery was held last weekend.
-For the few hundred athletes who now have entries, and those near the top of the wait list, the training countdown clock has started.
 Several CTS Coaches and I have extensive experience with Western States, including 10-time finisher Andy Jones-Wilkins.
 Each year, the crew of CTS Athletes at Western States includes previous winners, first timers, aspiring silver bucklers and those seeking any finish possible.
-For 2023, CTS Coach Sarah Scozzaro will be on the start line.
+For 2023, CTS Coach Sarah Scozzaro will be on the start line, as will CTS Athlete and 2022 Ultra Trail du Mont Blanc champion, Katie Schide.

 We also send coaches to the race to support athletes.
+I will be supporting Western States this year, so stop by the CTS tent and say hello!
 I spend a lot of my time traveling to events to support athletes and I encourage the coaches I work with to do this as well.
 I’ve learned being at races makes an impact for athletes, far beyond stuffing a few hundred calories into a sweaty hydration vest.
 Coaches can be there to provide a kick in the pants, a shoulder to cry on or just a friendly face in the middle of a very long day.
 As one of our coaching clichés go, your athletes don’t care how much you know until they know how much you care.

 All that preparation and support translates to results on race day.
 CTS Athlete consistently finish at a higher rate than the overall finisher rate for Western States (and many other ultras).
 For the athletes, each result is priceless, and they don’t happen by accident.
 Here are the 9 steps we use to prepare such varied athletes, from many backgrounds and with different goals to have such a high success rate.